nilscox/static-site-webpack-plugin/README.md

 ### How?

 This plugins extends your config and changes a few things such as setting the target to `node`, and builds a temporary bundle of your app which is then evaluated and executed.
 Your entrypoint needs to expose a function that will be called on every path you want to render.

+Note that when the plugin invokes this function, it passes the browser's compilation's [stats object](https://webpack.js.org/api/stats), which references paths and hashes of the browser bundle.
+This allows to reference the assets that will be available in the output directory after the build.

 ### Example?